confluentinc/examples/clients/docs/go.rst

    .. code-block:: bash

-      go build producer.go
+      ./producer -f $HOME/.confluent/librdkafka.config -t test1

+#.
 You should see:

    .. code-block:: bash